samuelhbne/vpn-launchpad/README.md

 ```
 NOTE: Local proxy purging and re-creation will be necessary to get the new configuration applied.

-Also, lproxy-status prints all the details you need for browser configuration.
+Also, "lproxy --status" prints all the details necessary for browser configuration.
 ```
-$ ./lproxy-status
+$ ./lproxy --status
 Local proxy found.

 Checking local HTTP PROXY on TCP:58123 ...